 October 11, 2019 (Day 33) First baby heads for land!

-October 16, 2019 (Day 38) This adorable little baby climbed all the way up the ramp and found the sphagnum moss that I placed along the sides of the ramp at the top to deter them from walking off the edge and falling back into the water.
+October 16, 2019 (Day 38 and Day 5) This adorable little baby climbed all the way up the ramp and found the sphagnum moss that I placed along the sides of the ramp at the top to deter them from walking off the edge and falling back into the water.
 It’s a mighty climb for these guys, and although I’m sure waves in the wild push and pull them back and forth before they finally get out of reach I didn’t want to make them work THAT hard to get on land.
 Some struggle?
 Yes, of course.
 It’s good for an organism.
 Too much struggle, especially against Mother Nature?
 Not so good.
 Mother Nature always wins.

 I also have one who has made the final molt into hermit crab but then walked onto land without a shell.
 I’ve very carefully reshelled him three times (using a toothpick to lift him and a very steady hand).
 I fear he may not make it if he doesn’t stay in a shell soon.
 Not sure why he’s so resistant to wearing a shell, but he climbs right out.
 Just tried him in a minuscule turbo.
 Fingers crossed this one holds.

 December 15, 2019: Temporary Update.
 I plan to come back later and update all the important breeding stats–as well as create a “road map” for others to follow–but the final count for captive bred hermit crab babies moved to land in 2019 is 726 from two spawns.
-The first spawn yielded 390 and the second, much smaller spawn, yielded 336, so there was a much better overall survival rate for the second spawn.
+The first spawn yielded 390 and the second, much smaller spawn, yielded 336, so there was a much better overall survival percentage rate for the second spawn.
 Looking forward to spending time analyzing the data to determine why.